 None of the kids seemed very under the weather or felt awful all day, but we kept remarking on how, “Goodness!
-They seemed fine yesterday and then this huge coughing fit!
+They seem fine for a while and then this huge coughing fit!
 How odd!” or “It really amps up at night and sounds horrible.
 I can’t wait for this one to be over…”

 I’m not sure exactly how I started to wonder about whooping cough.
 Maybe John was just starting to develop the “whoop” sound, but he wasn’t very obvious yet.
 I just couldn’t stop thinking about our vaccination choices, how something was awry with this cough, and that it might be whooping cough, even though I couldn’t determine where in the world was the “whoop”.

-On that Sunday morning, my research led me to a few basic sites that defined whooping cough, like this one, which began to confirm my suspicion but kept me looking.
+On that early morning research foray, my searches led me to a few basic sites that defined whooping cough, like this one, which began to confirm my suspicion but kept me looking.
 I read all the details at Mayo Clinic’s site, but it wasn’t until I found this whooping cough information and browsed around that site that I was 100% convinced.

 The WhoopingCough.net site is written by a family doctor from the UK who studied whooping cough in his community for 30 years.
 His goal with the site is help both parents and doctors diagnose whooping cough more accurately, because it is his opinion that whooping cough is severely underdiagnosed, and in my experience, I agree wholeheartedly.